 None of these possibilities are favorable and all can be prevented with proper thought and preparation.
 The risk of not preparing for a press interview far outweighs the potential costs of media training.
 Prevent your company’s spokespeople from stumbling through press interviews without being properly prepared.

-Red Banyan’s press training and virtual interview preparation will give you the confidence and media savvy you need to look sharp on camera and have the answers you need at the ready at all times.
+Red Banyan’s press training and virtual interview preparation will give you the confidence and media savvy you need to look sharp on camera and have the answers you need at all times.